exnight/exnight.github.io/README.md

 ## Usage

 The project works with Node version 22 or above.
-It also includes additional tools, e.g. [Lazygit](https://github.com/jesseduffield/lazygit).

 ### Local Developement